What to Know About Capital Gains Tax on Home Sales

 No, you can’t write off every lightbulb you replaced during the time you owned your home.
 But you can write off things like roof repairs and replacement, additions like new bedrooms or bathrooms, built-in appliances, and other costly home improvement upgrades.
 Line by line, these items lower your reported profit and, therefore, your capital gains tax liability, potentially saving you tens of thousands of dollars when you sell your home.
 It turns out there’s a prize for holding on to old receipts, after all.

-How Truehold's Sell-and-Stay Transaction Can Benefit You
+How Truehold's Sell and Stay Transaction Can Benefit You

 Whether you’re expecting it or not, getting hit by a capital gains tax bill can slow your momentum significantly, making it harder to go confidently into the process of buying a new home after selling your existing one.
 Add buyer and seller closing costs to the mix, and this can present a clear hurdle.

-Truehold’s sell-and-stay transaction may be able to help.
+Truehold’s sell and stay transaction may be able to help.

 With Truehold, you can sell your home and cash in on your home equity, then continue living in the home as a renter.* Rather than paying for two sets of closing costs back to back, you can bide your time and develop a strategy, leveraging every tool at your disposal to reduce your capital gains tax liability when tax season rolls around.
 That way, should the time come that you’re ready to move into your next place, you can do so with your best foot forward.